 The “Lap-Band System” is the brand name of the FDA-approved, adjustable gastric band used in the Lap-Band procedure.
 A Lap-Band is a silicone belt or collar that goes around the upper part of the stomach.
 After this restrictive, reversible surgery, your stomach will be roughly the size of a golf ball, and only able to hold an ounce of food.
 As a result, your appetite will decrease, and you will eat less, feel full sooner and gradually lose weight.

-The Lap-Band System is adjustable.
+The system is adjustable.
 It is connected to a port that sits underneath the skin.
 This port can be inflated with saline to tighten it and expedite weight loss.
 Saline can also be removed to loosen the band and alleviate side effects, if necessary.

 If you have a BMI between 30 and 40 and one obesity-related illness such as diabetes, high blood pressure or high cholesterol, you too may be a candidate for Lap-Band.
 About 37 million Americans currently have a BMI between 30 and 40 and at least one obesity-related illness.